Higher limits over the fusion orbit category: The centralizer decomposition for

+Now we are ready to prove the main theorem of this section (stated as Theorem \ref{thm:IntroCentReduction} in the introduction).
 Recall that a subgroup $Q\leq S$ is \emph{central} in $\cF$ if $C_{\cF} (Q)=\cF$.
 The product of all central subgroups in $\cF$ is called the center of $\cF$ and denoted by $Z(\cF)$.
-The main result of this section is the following:

-\begin{theorem} If the subgroup decomposition over $\cF$-centric subgroups is sharp for every $p$-local finite group $(S, \cF, \cL)$ with $Z(\cF)\neq 1$, then it is sharp for every $p$-local finite group. \end{theorem}
+\begin{theorem} If the subgroup decomposition is sharp for every $p$-local finite group $(S, \cF, \cL)$ with $Z(\cF)\neq 1$, then it is sharp for every $p$-local finite group. \end{theorem}

-\begin{proof} Let $n\geq 0$ be a fixed integer, and let $H^n (-; \bbF_p)$ denote the group cohomology functor considered as a module over $\cO^c (\cF)$.
+\begin{proof} Let $n\geq 0$ be a fixed integer, and let $M:=H^n (-; \bbF_p)$ denote the group cohomology functor considered as a module over $\cO^c (\cF)$.
 By Theorem \ref{thm:CentDecSS}, there is a spectral sequence